Elements & Principles of Art = form, shape, and unity

 People of Iranian (Persian) descent

-Celebrates the victory of light and goodness over darkness and evil.
+Celebrates the victory of light and

 December 21